jjvanzon/Circular-Language-Spec/spec/events/events.md

 ![](images/1.%20Events.012.png)

-The connectors at the top of the picture are the members that the event *receiver* will interact with: it will *register* its command as a __Receiver__ and it will *implement* the command __Interface__.
+The connectors at the top of the picture are the members that the event *receiver* might interact with: it might *register* its command as a __Receiver__ and it might *implement* the command __Interface__.

-The connectors at the bottom of the picture are the members that the event *sender* will interact with: it will *call* the __Raise__ command of the event and it will also define the *data* that will form the command __Interface__ of the event.
+The connectors at the bottom of the picture are the members that the event *sender* might interact with: it might *call* the __Raise__ command of the event and it might also define the *data* that might form the command __Interface__ of the event.

 ### Event Interface Reference

-An event command will always implement an interface specified by the __Event__ object.
+An event command might always implement an interface specified by the __Event__ object.
 But if you want to express a command’s implementing the event interface without actually being tied to the event, it would look like this:

 ![](images/1.%20Events.013.png)